Live at SoFi Stadium: Background and release

 In February 2020, the Weeknd announced he would embark on The After Hours Tour in support of the album of the same name.
 The tour was due to kick-off in June of that year and was to be his first tour outside of Asia since 2017's Starboy: Legend of the Fall Tour.
 However, due to the initial wave of the COVID-19 pandemic, the tour was originally postponed to 2021 and later, January 2022.
 On August 6, 2021, the Weeknd released "Take My Breath", the lead single from Dawn FM.
 To reflect the release of a new album while still incorporating its predecessor, he announced in October that the tour would be renamed and postponed for a third time to summer 2022.
 The tour was also moved from arenas to stadiums.
 The new tour, titled the After Hours til Dawn Tour, was finally announced on March 3, 2022, and kicked off on July 14 in Philadelphia.

 On February 2, 2023, the Weeknd announced that a concert film recorded at two sold-out shows at SoFi Stadium in Inglewood, California on November 26 and 27, 2022 would be released on HBO/HBO Max on February 25.
 The concert film, titled Live at SoFi Stadium, became the highest debut for a music special in the history of HBO Max.
 On March 1, 2023, The Weeknd announced the release of his first live album, titled after the concert film.
 It was released on March 3 on streaming services and as a digital download.
 The album, which runs for exactly 95 minutes, consists of 31 tracks, encompassing every song performed during the show in addition to the introduction and concluding segments of the concert.
+On April 20, 2024, the album received a physical release on vinyl as part of Record Store Day.